 The theory developed in this paper provides a detailed treatment of advertising, while preserving the same basic approach to thinking about the market developed in the literature.
 To enable a proper welfare analysis, the model incorporates the social benefits and costs of advertising.
-The benefits are that advertising allows producers to inform consumers about new products and the costs stem from its nuisance value.
+The benefits are that advertising allows producers to inform consumers about new products, facilitating the consummation of mutually beneficial trades.
+The costs stem from its nuisance value.
 In addition, the model assumes that broadcasters choose advertising levels taking account of their effect on the number of viewers and on advertising prices.
 In this way, advertising revenues and hence program profitability are determined endogenously.

-In recent years, the welfare economics of commercial broadcasting has attracted renewed attention and a spate of papers has appeared.
-This new literature has paid much more attention to the advertising side of the market.
-For our purposes, particularly noteworthy is Hansen and Kyhl's (2001) welfare comparison of pay per view broadcasting with pure advertiser-supported provision of a single event (like a boxing match).
+Since the first version of this paper was completed, a spate of papers on broadcasting has appeared.7 For our purposes, particularly noteworthy is Hansen and Kyhl's (2001) welfare comparision of pay per view broadcasting with pure advertiser-supported provision of a single event (like a boxing match).
 Their analysis takes into account the nuisance cost of advertisements to viewers and endogenizes advertising levels.
-Our analysis of pricing in section 5 extends their welfare comparison beyond the case of a single monopoly-provided program.
-Several other papers develop spatial models in which broadcasters compete in both programming and advertising levels.
-Dukes and Gal-Or (2003) and Gabszewicz, Laussel and Sonnac (2001b) both offer different perspectives on the equilibrium level of program differentiation in broadcasting markets.
-The latter paper also studies how viewer welfare will be impacted by advertising ceilings when account is taken of their affect on programming choice.
-Dukes (2004) studies whether advertising levels will be excessive in a model that shares many features of ours.
-He obtains results on the determinants of under- and over-advertising that parallel those in this paper.
+Our analysis of pricing in Section 5.1 extends their welfare comparison beyond the case of a single monopoly-provided program.
+Also related are Gabszewicz, Laussel and Sonnac (2001) and Dukes and Gal-Or (2003) who develop spatial models of broadcasting competition in which two broadcasters compete in both programming and advertising levels.
+Gabszewicz, Laussel and Sonnac argue that advertising ceilings will lead stations to choose more similar programming.
+Dukes and Gal-Or provide a more detailed treatment of the product market in which advertisers compete and argue that product market competition can lead stations to choose less differentiated programming.
+While both of these papers develop models that endogenize programming and advertising levels, neither focuses on the welfare issues motivating this paper.